-We run the GHHM course with a small administrative team on a highly subsidized basis, with MSF contributing to about 50% of the program's cost; all course fees go towards covering a percentage of the costs of the course.
-We will provide you with an invoice and be happy to issue letters to support funding applications (e.g., from study budgets).
+We run the GHHM course with a small administrative team on a highly subsidized basis.
+All course fees go towards covering a percentage of the costs of the course and the rest is covered by MSF, which contributes to about 50% of the programme's cost.